Crunch-io/ta-da/content/jobs/software-delivery-manager.md

 **Direct reports**: 6-10

-We are hiring a Software Project Manager to help expand our platform and operations excellence, someone who has been a software engineer and has graduated into a project manager role.
+We are hiring a Software Delivery Manager to help expand our platform and operations excellence, someone who has been a software engineer and has graduated into a delivery manager role.
 We are inviting you to join our small, fully remote team of developers and operators helping make our platform faster, more secure, and more reliable.
 You will be self-motivated and disciplined in order to work with our fully distributed team.

 We are looking for someone who is a quick study, who is eager to learn and grow with us, and who has experience in Agile cultures.
 At Crunch, we believe in learning together: we recognize that we don’t have all the answers, and we try to ask each other the right questions.
 As Crunch employees are completely distributed, it’s crucial that you can work well independently, and keep yourself motivated and focused.

 # Our stack

 We currently run our in-house production Python code against Redis, MongoDB, and ElasticSearch services.
-We proxy API requests through NGINX, load balance with ELBs, and deploy our React web application to AWS CloudFront CDN.Our currently CI/CD process is built around GitHub, Jenkins, BlueOcean including unit, integration, and end to end tests and automated system deployments.
+We proxy API requests through NGINX, load balance with ELBs, and deploy our React web application to AWS CloudFront CDN.
+Our current CI/CD process is built around GitHub, Jenkins, BlueOcean including unit, integration, and end to end tests and automated system deployments.
 We deploy to Auto Scaling Groups using Ansible and Cloud-Init.

 # What you’ll do